-Last week, we began discussing trust in relationships & common signs that people show when they don’t trust their partner.
-This week we’ll be focusing more on what to do and how to move forward after realizing (or maybe just finally admitting to yourself) that you don’t trust your partner.
-These tips are for people that don’t trust their partners but have decided to remain in the relationship and try to make it work.
+In the previous blog post, we discussed mistrust in relationships & the common signs that people show when they lack trust.
+This week, we’ll be focusing on what to do about not trusting your partner.
+These tips are for people that have decided to remain in the relationship and try to make it work.

 Commit To Doing The Work & Don’t Retaliate

-Often times, people start snooping because of relationship doubts.
-People may snoop around their partner’s personal belongings or personal accounts.
-But once you start snooping, it’s very hard to stop.
-And the longer you continue to snoop, the harder it will be to stop.
-You can always find a reason to snoop, but do you really want a relationship where you’re constantly checking behind your partner’s back?
-(Next week, we’ll delve further into reasons why you shouldn’t snoop).
+Many times, people snoop because of doubts.
+Some snoop around their partner’s personal belongings or personal accounts.
+The longer you continue to snoop, the harder it will be to stop.
+You could always find a reason to snoop around, but do you really want to be in a relationship where you’re constantly checking behind your partner’s back?

 Express to your partner why you don’t trust them.
 Be open and honest.
 Do your trust issues stem from past heartbreak from an ex?
 Do they stem from being raised in an unstable environment?
 Or do your trust issues stem from something that your current partner did?
 It’s important to be completely open and honest with your partner about where you believe your trust issues stem from.

 Sometimes, people go through life unaware of how their actions affect those around them.
-Could it be possible that your partner doesn’t even know that they’re doing things that are promoting mistrust?
+Could your partner be unaware that their actions are promoting mistrust?

-It could be your partner not responding to your texts or picking up your calls, it could be your partner not telling you who they’re hanging out with, it could even be your partner not giving you a heads up about an unplanned expense (remember, financial mistrust is a thing… mistrust isn’t only due to infidelity).
-Whatever the reason is for you mistrusting your partner, be sure to tell them.
+The mistrust of your partner could be from them not responding to your texts/calls, it could be your partner not telling you who they’re hanging out with, it could even be your partner not giving you a heads up about an unplanned expense (financial mistrust).
+Whatever the reason, be sure to clearly state the specific actions that make you insecure about trusting them.

 Listen To Their Side Of The Story

-After expressing your feelings of mistrust to your partner, it’s very likely that they’ll feel the need to defend themselves.
+After expressing your feelings of mistrust, it’s very likely that they’ll want to explain their side or defend themselves.
 Allow them to.
-Give them the opportunity to explain and express themselves the same way you desired it.
+Give them the opportunity to express themselves the same way you wanted the opportunity to express yourself.
 Consider their perspective.

 Communicate Your Needs

 Don’t only tell your partner what the issue is.
-Be sure to tell your partner how the issue can be fixed.
+Be sure to tell your partner how the issue can be fixed or how they can help.
 If you need more communication throughout the day, if you need clearer explanations, if you need to get to know their friends more, or if you need your partner to go to counseling with you to help build trust, tell them.

 Lead By Example

-It’s not easy to be kind, open, and honest with someone when you feel that they’re doing the opposite of that to you.
-But, sometimes the best way to encourage your partner is to join them in doing it.
-Tell your partner where you’re going, who you’re texting, and if you’re planning to spend a lot of money.
+It’s not easy to be kind, open, and honest with someone when you feel that they aren’t doing the same with you, but sometimes, the best way to encourage your partner is to do it first…and keep doing it.
+Tell your partner where you’re going, who you’re with, and if you’re planning to spend a lot of money.

 Assume Your Partner Has Good Intentions